Non-cooperation movement (1919–1922): End of non-cooperation movement

 The non-cooperation movement was withdrawn after the Chauri Chaura incident.

 Although he had stopped the national revolt single-handedly, on 12 February 1922, Mahatma Gandhi was arrested.
 On 18 March 1922, he was imprisoned for six years for publishing seditious materials.
 This led to the suppression of the movement and was followed by the arrest of other leaders.

 Although most Congress leaders remained firmly behind Gandhi, the determined leaders broke away, including the Ali brothers (Shaukat Ali and Mohammad Ali Jouhar).
 Motilal Nehru and Chittaranjan Das formed the Swaraj Party, rejecting Gandhi's leadership.
 Many nationalists had felt that the non-cooperation movement should not have been stopped due to isolated incidents of violence, and most nationalists while retaining confidence in Gandhi, were discouraged.

 Aftermath

 Gandhi's commitment to nonviolence was redeemed when, between 1930 and 1934, tens of millions again revolted in the Salt Satyagraha which made India's cause famous worldwide for its unerring adherence to non-violence.
 The Satyagraha ended in success.
 The demands of Indians were met and the Congress was recognized as a representative of the Indian people.
 The Government of India Act 1935 also gave India its first taste in democratic self-governance.
+The success of the Salt Satyagraha demonstrated Gandhi’s deliberate use of strategic retreat during the non-cooperation movement, reflecting his broader non-violent strategy of ‘Struggle–Truce–Struggle’ (S-T-S).

 Gandhi had promoted Swadeshi campaign during this movement, which made good results.
 62% of cloth sold in India was being made locally by 1936, rising to 76% by 1945.
 His promotion of the charkha enabled people to produce their own yarn, striking at the heart of British economic dominance while rallying anti-colonial sentiment, and this Gandhian influence on self-reliance has manifested in different forms in post-independence India as well.